 First-year students are admitted only in the fall semester.
 First-year students are not admitted in the spring semester or summer term.
 Admissions decisions are made on a rolling basis, except for those decisions made under the Mason Law Scholars Program and the Early Decision Program.

 The Mason Law Scholars Program is a binding early decision program and students admitted through it will receive a full tuition scholarship.
 This program is designed for applicants who are confident that Mason Law is their top choice and who have demonstrated exceptional academic and leadership qualities.
 Mason Law Scholars applicants must submit a separate essay describing their interest in and eligibility for the Mason Law Scholars Program, as well as a signed Mason Law Scholars Program Agreement.
 This agreement can be found at: http://www.law.gmu.edu/assets/files/admissions/Mason_Law_Scholars_form.pdf.

 The application deadline for the Mason Law Scholars Program is December 15 and students must have taken the LSAT by October.
 Decisions will be made by January 31.
-Some applicants who are not admitted through the Mason Law Scholar Program may be considered in the regular admission process.
+Some applicants who are not admitted through the Mason Law Scholars Program may be considered in the regular admission process.
 Other Mason Law Scholars Program applicants may be informed that their application for admission has been denied and will not be evaluated again.
 Both full-time and part-time applicants are eligible for the program.

 Early Decision Program